yashmodi3030/RoboticsResources/Readme.md

 # Robotics Resources for Juniors

-This repository contains a curated list of resources for learning robotics, covering topics from ROS2 and Control Systems to Computer Vision and Machine Learning.
+This repository contains a list of resources which can be used for starting with ROBOTICS.

 ## Table of Contents